 There are no upcoming events.

-The Commission consists of nine members who are appointed by the Minister for Sport and Recreation.
+The commission consists of 9 members who are appointed by the Minister for Sport and Recreation.

 These members include:

 An independent review of the commission’s policies, procedures and

 operations around the preparation for contests has been undertaken